 Take a wander down most streets in Israel during December, and you’d be forgiven for thinking you’d missed Christmas.
 If you’re coming from a Christmas celebrating country, the complete absence of tinsel, baubles, and Santa can be a bit of a blessing in disguise…it’s only when you’ve been here for a bit that you long for a bushy strand of twee tinsel come December time…

 That’s right, eat donuts.
-For they will be everywhere during December!
-Every year around Christmas time there is the Jewish holiday of Hannukah.
+For they will be everywhere during December.
+Every year around Christmas time there is the Jewish holiday of Hannukah (in 2016, Hanukkah starts on Christmas Eve!).
 And the sweet smell of deep-fried donuts is almost everywhere.
 Highly recommended are the donuts from local bakery Roladin (Holy Moses, a Vodka Double Espresso donut!), who have a few branches throughout the country.
 Calorie counters – be warned!

 Go multicultural and experience Hannukah, Eid-al-Adha, and Christmas in the Holiday of Holidays festival, which is held annually in Haifa’s Wadi Nas neighborhood.
 This celebration of Jewish, Muslim and Christian holidays highlights Haifa’s interfaith harmony and cooperation.
 The festival is mostly abuzz on weekends throughout December.
 Check out the street food stalls, if you don’t mind queuing!